Japanese curry: The beginning of the popularization of curry and the emergence of derivative foods

 In 1905, the dish became affordable for the general population with the introduction of domestically produced curry powder.
-In the 1920s, the predecessors of today's well-known S&B Foods and House Foods began selling powdered curry powder.
+In the 1920s, the predecessors of today's well-known S&B Foods and House Foods began selling curry powder.

 In the early 1900s, restaurants created various derivatives of curry rice.
 The first curry udon and curry soba were made in Tokyo or Osaka in 1904 or 1909.
 Curry udon and curry soba are made by soaking katsuobushi (dried bonito flakes) in boiling water to dissolve the umami components, adding curry to the broth, and then adding potato starch to thicken the broth and pour it over the udon or soba.

 The first curry bread (karē pan) was introduced in 1927, and the first katsu curry in 1918 or 1921 or 1948.

 Popularization as home cooking

 In 1945, Oriental Co Ltd developed a powdered instant curry roux, and in 1950, Bell Shokuhin Co Ltd developed a block-shaped instant curry roux, and Japanese curry quickly spread throughout Japan as a dish that could be easily prepared at home.
 In 1948, Japanese curry was used in school meals for the first time.

 In 1963, House Foods introduced "Vermont Curry" (バーモントカレー), an instant curry roux made with apples and honey, which exploded in popularity.
 This product brought a mild sweetness to Japanese curry, which had been perceived as a spicy, adult dish, and made Japanese curry one of children's favorite dishes.

 "Bon Curry", the world's first commercial retort pouch food.
 The Bon Curry packaging box design in the photo is a reprint.

 In 1968 (or 1969), Otsuka Foods Company became the first company in the world to commercialize a retort pouch food product.
 The product was a Japanese curry called "Bon Curry" (ボンカレー).
 Curry became a food that could be stored for long periods of time and, like instant noodles, could be eaten in three minutes with boiling water.
 Since detailed technical information on the retort pouch, which was a military technology, was not publicly available, Otsuka Foods Company developed it in cooperation with a Group company that developed intravenous drugs using high-temperature sterilization technology.

 Today, curry is one of the most popular daily dishes in Japan.
 In 2013, production totaled 7,570 tons of curry powder and 91,105 tons of ready-made sauces; sales in 2008 amounted to 7 billion yen for curry powder and 86 billion yen for ready-made sauces.
 By 2000, curry was a more frequent meal than sushi or tempura.

 Curry similar to that served in the Indian subcontinent is known as Nakamura-ya curry.
 It was introduced to Japan by Rash Behari Bose (1886–1945) when he began to sell curry at Nakamura-ya, a bakery in Tokyo.